sharathtekk/ai-launchpad/ai_launchpad/langgraph_module/langgraph_server/README.md

     This will start the Langgraph server on `http://localhost:2024`.
 You can now make API calls to the server to create and manage agents, threads, and messages.
 See your Langgraph API documentation at `http://localhost:2024/docs`.

-    > **Note:** Agents are loaded from the `frontends/agents` directory.
-You can add your own agents to this directory, update the `langgraph.json` file, and they will be automatically loaded by the Langgraph server.

 You can now interact with your agents via the Langgraph API.
 For a full tutorial on how to build a UI on top of the Langgraph API, check out the `frontends/streamlit_ui` directory.

+### Loading Your Own Agents

+You can use any agents within the `ai_launchpad/langgraph_module` directory or create your own in `ai_launchpad/langgraph_module/frontends/agents`.
+To load them into the Langgraph server, update the `langgraph.json` file.
+For more info on the `langgraph.json` configuration file, see the resources section below.

 ## Langgraph Production Server

-Coming soon...
-See my previous [Youtube video](https://youtu.be/xd0oy2FC5g0) on deploying Langgraph to production.
+Documentation coming soon...
+See my [Youtube video](https://youtu.be/xd0oy2FC5g0) on deploying Langgraph to production.

 ## Resources